COMMERCE 7021 - Commercial Law & Accounting Information Systems (M)

 Lecturers aim to mark and return assignments to students within three (3) weeks of the due date with written feedback.
 Students are responsible for collecting their marked assignments from either their tutorials or lectures.
 If assignments aren’t collected after two (2) weeks, the assignments will be available at the Student Hub for two (2) weeks.

-It is each student's responsibility to read the examination dates for each course section.
+It is each student's responsibility to read the examination timetable.
 Misreading the timetable is not accepted as grounds for granting a replacement/additional (sup) exam.

 University staff are not permitted to provide examination times to students over the telephone or in response to personal enquiries.